Loser (BigBang song): Composition and lyrics

 "Loser" has been described as a melancholy hip hop and R&B song with a slow melody.
 The song was composed using common time in the key of E♭ major, with a moderate tempo of 90 beats per minute.
 The vocals span from the lower octave of F4 to the two-lined higher note of B♭5.
 Billboard compared the song with "the previously heard brilliance in songs like 'Bad Boy,' 'Lies' and 'Blue'," and highlighted how the track "stripped away all trendy elements for a straightforward, acoustic-leaning take on baring what lies deep in each of our consciousness."
 The song's lyrics were noted to be "confessional," showing that even superstars have insecurities.
 Standing out from other BigBang songs for not falling in the love song category, the lyrics described feelings of doubt and unhappiness that accompany the everyday life of a self-proclaimed loser, while also detailing "unhappiness with one-night stands and forgetting the importance of love."
 G-Dragon explained the meaning behind the lyrical-content, saying that "people who stand under the spotlight are just human beings," saying that all humans have their feelings hurt, but also the songs adept on all the situations, saying "however, we wanted to offer a [more universal] theme with this song, so we drew a bigger picture.
 Somebody may not have a friend and somebody may not have love, you know?
 Everyone lives in a different situation.
 Depending on how you accept it, this song could be your story."

 Reception

 Commercial

 "Loser" debuted atop the Gaon Digital Chart with two days of tracking, selling around 256,000 digital copies.
 It topped the chart for two more weeks and finished as the month's best-performing song selling 770,000 digital copies.
 It spent eight weeks in the top ten and left the chart after 24 weeks.
 "Loser" finished as the second-best performing song of 2015, selling 1,505,163 digital units.
 "Loser" debuted on Billboards "World Digital Songs" chart at number one on May 7.
 The music video was the third most viewed K-pop video in the U.S. and around the world for the month of April, according to Billboard, with only two days worth of views.
 The song also ranked third as the most popular Korean singles in 2015 in Taiwan by music streaming service KKBOX.

-"Loser" won a total on ten music program awards, breaking many records.
-On Inkigayo, "Loser" was awarded three times, breaking the tie with g.o.d, making BigBang the artist with the most songs that achieved a Triple Crown on Inkigayo.
-It also achieved one of the highest scores of all time on the program.
-On M Countdown, it became the eighth highest score in all time at the time.